stianh/gradle-release-plugin/README.md

 Tasks:
 ------
 **releasePrepare**
-* Checks that there are no local modifications.
-(Git status)
+* Checks that there are no local modifications (git/svn status)
-* Checks that your current HEAD is not a release tag.
+* Checks that your current HEAD is not a release tag
-* The projects are built with version resolved from the latest git release tag + 1.
+* The projects are built with version resolved from the latest git release tag + 1
 * Creates a git tag for you current head named ${branchName}-REL-${version}

 **releasePerform**
-* This task depends on the :releasePrepare task.
+* This task depends on the :releasePrepare task
-* Depends on uploadArtifacts and perform a git push tags.
+* Depends on uploadArtifacts and pushes tags if using git

 Known issues and limitations:
 -------------